MasterTemple/NexusForce/README.md

 }
    ```

-4. Run index.js through your IDE or by typing `node index.js` in your command line
+4. Run `index.js` by typing `nodemon index.js` in your command line

 # Three Types of Commands:
 1. Normal (Accessible by all users)\